svei00/blogExcelSolutionsV/notes.md

         `
         Remember to make it executable with `chmod +x restore_backup.sh`
       - To run it: `sudo ./restore_backup.sh`
+20. Sincronice the dist folder to the static web page with Rsync.
+In order to keep it dinamic 20.1.
+Check if rsync is already installed `rsync --version` is stalled will show you the version.
+    20.2.
+If not type: `sudo apt update` then `sudo apt install rsync` 20.3.
+Thes if the code works: `rsync -avz --delete /var/www/blogExcelSolutionsV/client/dist/ /var/www/excelsolutionsv.com` the flag --delete ensures that files removed in the source are removed in the destination.
+    20.4.
+Create the Scrip to monitor the changes:
+    `
+    #!/bin/bash

+      SOURCE_DIR="/var/www/blogExcelSolutionsV/client/dist/"
+      DEST_DIR="/var/www/excelsolutionsv.com/"

+      # Monitor and sync changes
+      inotifywait -m -r -e modify,create,delete,move "$SOURCE_DIR" --format '%w%f' |
+      while read FILE; do
+          echo "Detected change in $FILE.
+Syncing..."
+          rsync -avz --delete "$SOURCE_DIR" "$DEST_DIR"
+          if [ $? -eq 0 ]; then
+              echo "Sync completed successfully at $(date)"
+          else
+              echo "Sync failed at $(date)"
+          fi
+      done
+    `
+    Remember to CTRL + O and Enter to save changes and CTRL + X to exit.
+    20.5.
+Make the script executable with `chmod +x local_auto_deploy.sh` tip if not autoexecutable in Linux will show white text, if auto excecutable shows text green.
+    20.6.
+Check if inotifywait is installed: `inotifywait --help` 20.7.
+If not installed: `sudo dnf update` then `sudo dnf install inotify-tools` 20.8.
+Run the script with `./local_auto_deploy.sh`
+    20.9.
+Now create the pm2 task: `pm2 start /usr/local/bin/local_auto_deploy.sh`
+    20.10.
+Finaly create the pm2 startup script: `pm2 startup` and `pm2 save`
+21. Create the webhook to auto deploy when changes on github are detected.

 ## Biblography
 * https://www.youtube.com/watch?v=Kkht2mwSL_I&t=117s - "Source Code - Video"